 Kala chana – Ashtami Prasad

 Kala chana – Ashtami Prasad is a quick and easy meal that packs tons of flavors and is so simple, yet so tasty.
-Pair it with sweet semolina pudding and deep fried pooris to make a lip-smacking meal!!
+Pair it with sweet semolina pudding and deep-fried pooris to make a lip-smacking meal!!

 It’s again this time of the year when Navratri (festival of nine nights) is coming to an end and every household is prepping up for Ashtami or Navmi pujan.
-Eighth day of Navratri is celebrated as Durga Ashtami which also marks the end of fasting period for several devotees.
+The eighth day of Navratri is celebrated as Durga Ashtami which also marks the end of fasting period for several devotees.
 On this day, devotees offer prayers to Goddess Durga and perform Kanchike or Kanjak.
 Kala chana – Ashtami Prasad

 Kanjak means young girls within the age of birth – 9 years of age and these girls are ceremonially worshiped.
 This puja also referred to as Kanjak Pujan or Kanya pujan ( worshiping a girl child) and is celebrated either on Ashtami (the 8th day) or on Navmi (the 9th day) of Navratri .